 NOTE: A stereo speaker set is a left-right, two-channel speaker system.
-A multichannel audio speaker system is a system with more than two channels, and it may include a subwoofer.
+A multi-channel audio speaker system is a system with more than two channels, and it may include a subwoofer.
 For example, 7.1 channels, referred to as an eight-speaker mode, uses two front speakers (left-right), two side speakers (left-right), two rear speakers (left-right), a center speaker, and a subwoofer.

 The PC supports a variety of sound options and speaker configurations.
-You may set up your PC for two stereo speakers or for multichannel audio speaker systems.
+You may set up your PC for two stereo speakers or for multi-channel audio speaker systems.
 Connect your speaker system to the PC, and then configure the audio software for sound output.
 For details on connecting stereo speakers to the PC, see the quick setup poster.
+Location, availability, and number of connectors may vary.

-If your PC model includes three sound connectors (select models only) on the back of the PC, see "Setting up 3-connector sound" on page 32.
+• If your PC model includes three sound connectors (select models only) on the back of the PC, see "Setting up 3-connector sound" on page 12.

-• If your PC model includes six sound connectors (select models only) on the back of the PC, see "Setting up 6-connector sound" on page 34.
+• If your PC model includes six sound connectors (select models only) on the back of the PC, see "Setting up 6-connector sound" on page 14.